tedsanders/tedsanders.github.io/_posts/2014-09-10-the-machine.md

 ---
 layout: default
 description: My thoughts on The Machine, brought to you by HP's marketing machine.
-title: My thoughts on HP's The Machine
+title: The marketing machine behind HP's 'The Machine'
-subtitle: (More like a marketing machine, amirite?)
+subtitle: Unlikely to happen, but I applaud the vision
 categories:
 tags: blog
 comments: true